-- 1. I create some data (write a letter) - 2.
-I address the envelope - 3.
-I put the letter in the envelope (packetization) - 4.
+- 1. I create some data (write a letter) - I put the letter in the envelope (packetization) - 3.
+I address the envelope - 4.
 At the post office the envelope goes in a mailbag (Frame (MAC) encapsulation) - 5.
-Mailbag is put in truck and taken to next sort facility (physical layer)
+Mailbag is put in truck and taken to next sort facility (physical layer)x